nabil2i/recordplus/README.md

 ## videos

-1.

-    Upload a video
+1. Upload a video

-* PHASE 1: Send a video upload request with the title and the description.
-You will receive a video ID that will we use to send chuncks of video
+* PHASE 1: Send a video upload request with the title(mandatory), the description(optional) and a first chunk of your video(mandatory) .
+You will receive a video ID that you will use to send remaining chuncks of you video.
+The video ID will be in the endpoint URL

 *Endpoint:*  `POST`: ```/record/videos/```